SearchWP Blog

 search form for products

-This way, you can encourage your customers to search for your products and boost your sales.
+This way, you can motivate your customers to search for your products and boost your sales.

 It’ll help you clean up search results on your site and make it easier for your audience to find the right content for them.